Cavity-Modified Zeeman Effect via Spin-Polariton Formation: Cavity-Modified Zeeman Effect

 by increasing the laser frequency, which leads to a doublet in a related EPR spectrum with energy spacing given by the Rabi splitting, $\tilde{\Delta}_\mathrm{Rabi}$, in Eq.\eqref{eq.spin_polariton_rabi}.

 We close this section by addressing the B-field-free limit ($B_z\to 0$), which illustrates the character of light-matter interaction involving the cavity B-field from another perspective.
-In this case, the ground state energy is given by
+In this case, the ground state energy is given by (\textit{cf.} Taylor expansion in Eq.\eqref{eq.spin_polariton_energies_weak})

 such that we find with Eq.\eqref{eq.spin_polariton_energies_weak} a \textit{vanishing} cavity-modified Zeeman splitting

 at non-zero light-matter interaction strength, $g_0$, respectively.
 This result is rationalized by recalling that the cavity B-field couples different spin and cavity mode excitation manifolds.
 However, Eq.\eqref{eq.cavity_zeeman_split_weak} relates to the energy difference between states $\ket{\downarrow,0_z}$ and $\ket{\uparrow,0_z}$, which are not coupled by the cavity B-field operator as they share an identical photon number.
 This analysis emphasizes the intricate interplay of both classical and cavity B-fields in the spin-polariton Hamiltonian.
 Moreover, canonical ZFS as well as related cavity-induced corrections, which we neglected at this stage of the analysis, might substantially alter spin-polariton formation.